MolSnoo/Alter-Ego/Docs/reference/data_structures/die.md

 calculated stat roll modifier.

 Finally, if the Die is being rolled for a stat, the attacker's stat roll modifier for the given stat is calculated and added to Die's modifier.
-This is the final value of the Die's mofidier.
+This is the final value of the Die's modifier.

 ### Modifier String